 So we are slightly lower this term than we would like to be!

 Want to know more?

-We are focussing on maths this year, and thinking about how children learn best.
+We are working hard to raise our year 6 maths results this year.
+We are thinking about about how children learn best.
 We are looking at the way we teach maths, the resources we use, and how best to support children who sometimes struggle, as well as those children who are more able.

 We are committed to establishing a mastery approach in the teaching of mathematics as we believe that by developing a deep understanding, children can make greater sense of new concepts and have a greater awareness of the underlying structure of mathematics.

 In this approach all pupils are taught the same mathematical content at the same time and the same pace, and the focus is on developing fluency, reasoning and problem solving.
 We do this through lots of questioning and discussion and the use of high quality resources.

 As we introduce this new approach across all year groups, we are undertaking lesson observations, talking to children and looking in books and at teacher's plans.
 We are making sure teaching ultimately deepens children's learning and understanding.

 As a result we are investing in new resources, we have developed a new calculation policy and we are training staff so they are well equipped to make the greatest impact on children's learning.